Legal & Policies

 • Thomas LEQUEUX Consulting never has access to users' banking data.

-• Stripe is established in Ireland for European customers (GDPR compliance).
+• Stripe is based in Ireland for European customers (GDPR-compliant).

 8.3 Render β€” Backend Hosting